rvats20/NEWS-App-python/README.md

-Sure thing!
-Here's a sample README for your News-App-Python repository:

----

 # News-App-Python

 Welcome to the News-App-Python repository!
 This project is a Python-based application that fetches and displays the latest news from various sources.
 It's designed to be simple, efficient, and user-friendly.